lulunac27a/text-counter-scala-js-application/README.md

-# Text Counter Applicatin in Scala.js
+# Text Counter Application in Scala.js

 This is a text counter application written in Scala.js.
-It uses HTML DOM module to get the element (like text area) and calculate the number of characters, words and lines of the entered text.
+It uses an HTML DOM module to get the element (like text area) and calculate the number of characters, words, and lines of the entered text.